Isabeau Levito: 2021–22 season: World Junior champion and two Junior Grand Prix medals

-2022–23 season: Senior international debut
+2022–23 season: First senior U.S. title and Grand Prix Final silver

 Entering the new quadrennial, Levito said that she was looking ahead to the 2026 Winter Olympics noting, "my mom is from Milano."
 Though she initially said that she was unsure whether she would compete as a junior or senior, she eventually moved up to the senior level.
 Levito opened her debut senior season at the Philadelphia Summer International.
 She placed first in both segments of the competition to win the competition with a score of 207.67, four points ahead of second-place finisher Lindsay Thorngren.
 In her first appearance on the Challenger circuit, she won the gold medal at the 2022 CS Nepela Memorial.

-Then Levito was invited to make her senior Grand Prix debut at the 2022 Skate America.
+Levito was invited to make her senior Grand Prix debut at the 2022 Skate America.
 She finished second, behind reigning world champion Kaori Sakamoto.
-Levito afterward said she was glad to perform in her first Grand Prix "in front of a home crowd in America."
+Levito afterwards said she was glad to perform in her first Grand Prix "in front of a home crowd in America."
 At her next competition which was the 2022 MK John Wilson Trophy, Levito placed second in both segments of the competition, including a personal best free skate, to take the silver medal behind Japan's Mai Mihara.
 These results qualified her for the 2022–23 Grand Prix Final.
 She was the youngest American to qualify for the Final since Caroline Zhang in 2007.

 Competing in the final in Turin, Levito finished fifth in the short program after an edge call on her triple Lutz and the triple toe loop in her jump combination being deemed a quarter underrotated.
 The free skate segment of the competition was deemed "turbulent", with several higher-ranked skaters struggling.
 Levito stepped out of her opening jump combination and fell on her triple flip; she was visibly unhappy with her performance at the conclusion, but it proved sufficient to place second in the segment elevating her to second overall.
 Her silver medal in the final was the first medal for an American woman in the event since Ashley Wagner in 2014.
-She said afterward that "when I was done with my program I didn't expect to be in the placement I am now, and I am still not realizing it yet.
+She said afterwards that "when I was done with my program I didn't expect to be in the placement I am now, and I am still not realizing it yet.
 It's so amazing, and I'm so proud."